 Culturally and organizationally, the two ventures couldn’t have been more different.
 3DR was flat and relied on the bottom-up ingenuity of a large open-source community of drone enthusiasts.
 DJI, meanwhile, was hierarchical and dominated by the vision of its founder, Frank Wang.

-Those different organizing strategies grabbed Robert Bremner’s attention.
-Bremner, a PhD student in Stanford’s Department of Management Science & Engineering who is studying with STVP, examines how organizational design and experimentation can help or hinder ventures.
+Those different organizing strategies grabbed PhD candidate Robert Bremner’s attention as he worked with his advisor Kathleen Eisenhardt, Stanford W. Ascherman M.D.
+Professor in Stanford’s Department of Management Science & Engineering.
+Bremner began to examine how organizational design and experimentation can help or hinder ventures.
 “Depending on how you structure your company, that can play a big role in its success,” he says.
 In the face-off between 3DR and DJI, he had an ideal case study.